-Table 'A' not to 1) apply.
+Table 'A' not to apply.

-Companies Ordinance, 1984 shall not apply to the Company except in so far as they are repeated or contained in these Articles (as modified and altered).
+The Regulations contained in Table A in the First Schedule to the Companies Ordinance, 1984 shall not apply to the Company except in so far as they are repeated or contained in these Articles (as modified and altered).